-Cultural committee was founded with the aim to diversify student life of Extra Muros members with new cultural experiences.
-Last year we have organized a trip to the Textile museum, a trip to the GLOW festival in Eindhoven and organized an easter egg hunt.
+The internationalisation committee* was founded with the aim to diversify student life of Extra Muros members with new cultural experiences.
+We have organized a trip to the Textile museum, a trip to the GLOW festival in Eindhoven and organized an easter egg hunt.
 And we organized the new annual Extra Muros event “LAS Café”, where students meet professors for informal interview and discussion.

 ” I organized a lot of fun events for a wide range of people and got to know a lot of new, cool LAS students through it.
 It inspired me to apply for a board position!”
 (Cleo, 1st year student)